garfix/richard/docs/remarks.md

+## 2024-08-17

+I want to move away from Instances, and store facts about reified variables in a dialog store.
+Main reason: the instances with their types only work if all quantifiers occur before the other relations.
+It's completely outdated.

+The dialog context is a memory store that contains facts about reified dialog variables.

+I will distinguish between sentence contexts and dialog contexts.
+Sentence contexts are cleared at the start of every composition.

+The sentence context is there because we don't want to pollute the dialog context db with facts that belong to discarded interpretations.

 ## 2024-08-10

 I implemented Warrens query optimization algorithm (which is awesome!).
 It brought the time to run the queries from 50 seconds down to 0.46 seconds.
 That seems to be the best I can do.
 The large query now take 34 msecs.
 I don't think it can be done much faster in Python.
 Using Pypy it takes 20 msecs.